spotify/ffwd-ruby/README.md

 $ bin/ffwd ffwd.d/basic ffwd.d/in-multi ffwd.d/out-log
 ```

-FFWD can take and overlay multiple configuration files, you can inspect the
+ffwd can take and overlay multiple configuration files, you can inspect the
 examples available in [./ffwd.d](/ffwd.d) and activate any of those by adding
 more `<path>` arguments.